 It’s not a new app.
-Houseparty has been around since 2016, but with the increase in the number of people staying at home for long periods of time, it’s fast becoming one of the most popular options on the app stores.
+Houseparty was launched by Life on Air in 2016, and was bought by Epic Games in the middle of 2019.
+With the increase in the number of people staying at home for long periods of time, it’s fast becoming one of the most popular options on the app stores.

 While plenty of other applications offer free video calling - such as FaceTime, WhatsApp, Google Duo, Skype, Google Hangouts, Microsoft Teams, Zoom - Houseparty’s addition of quizzes and games gives it a unique pull for friends and families wanting to do more than just sit in front of a camera and talk.

 - How to video chat with family and friends on your smartphone

 - FaceTime isn't on Android: here are 3 alternatives you can use